duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 -- unit &*& v ~ v
 -- u &*& unit ~ u
 -- (u &*& v) &*& w ~ u &*& (v &*& w)

--- These laws characterise the functor as a monoidal one; accordingly, -- the laws the other monoidal functor classes follow the same pattern.
 ```

 (Purely for the sake of consistency, I will try to stick to the